 I am also an avid amateur photographer.
 See some of my photos in the badge at right!

-If you are trying to schedule a meeting with me, send me email (public calendar view no longer works since Cornell switched to Outlook.)
+If you are trying to schedule a meeting with me, send me email.
 See my address below.